Gman-Superfly/AKIRA/observability/FREE_INFORMATION_ASSETS.md

 ### What's Computed

 ```
-SIMILARITY MATRIX: The Full Landscape
+SIMILARITY MATRIX: The fields of flowers

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │